-Based on the Facilities Master Plan, the district and foundation will develop a facilities fundraising feasibility study to determine the extent to which the recommendations of the Facilities Master Plan can be funded and carried out.
 The organizations will then prioritize and schedule the improvements and launch a community capital campaign to raise funds for building construction and renovation.
+This fundraising is expected to take at least one year.

 Such a capital fundraising campaign is necessary because the lean operating budget funded by the library district’s tax receipts does not provide for capital improvements.
 The capital campaign will be carried out by Josephine County Library Foundation.

-facilities design and construction phases
+future design and construction phases

 The priorities and scheduling of the various recommended building projects will be determined by library leadership based on the recommendations of the Facilities Master Plan and the success of the capital campaign.

 This page will continue to be updated as the library district and library foundation move through the process.
 For more information, email email@example.com or 541-476-0571.